AhaannWadhwa/Poker-hand-detector/README.md

 # Poker-hand-detector
-ChatGPT said:
-Absolutely!
-Here's your cleaned-up and fully professional version of the repository description and sections — formatted in Markdown for direct use in your README.md file:

 Real-Time Poker Hand Detection System using YOLOv8 and OpenCV This repository contains a complete real-time poker hand detection system powered by a custom-trained YOLOv8 object detection model and OpenCV for image processing.